 When I'm not creating, you can find me hiking the trails near our homes in Vancouver and Phoenix or completing higher altitude treks abroad.
 Supporting NGOs that advance prosperity and healing in the developing countries I explore, makes the adventures extra special!

 Writing is also a passion.
-I've had the blessing of publishing two kids books ("Bumbles...saves Naipoki!" and "Bumbles...finds her way home!") and am a three-time bestselling adult non-fiction author ("The Soul of Success" with Jack Canfield and my own books, "Safe Souls: Transforming Relationships Through the Power of Kind, Clean & Clear Communication" and "Rather than Rehab: Quit Bulimia & Upgrade Your Life.")
+I've had the pleasure of publishing two kids books ("Bumbles...saves Naipoki!" and "Bumbles...finds her way home!") and am a three-time bestselling adult non-fiction author ("The Soul of Success" with Jack Canfield and my own books, "Safe Souls: Transforming Relationships Through the Power of Kind, Clean & Clear Communication" and "Rather than Rehab: Quit Bulimia & Upgrade Your Life.")

 I also love yoga, reading, skiing, motor-biking, contemporary architecture, horses, and snuggling with my husband and two rescue dogs, Milo and Tessa.